mokdevel/DarcMods/DarcMissions/docs/GM.md

 <img src="https://github.com/mokdevel/DarcMods/blob/main/pics/s_gm_entitylist.jpg" width=30% height=30%>

 ## Map information
-Map show information about
-- NonValidAreas
+Show information by clicking on a symbol
 - Missions that are in ACTIVE state.
+Missions that are still spawning are not shown.
+- NonValidAreas.

 ## Map functionality